Related Media: The Importance of Physical Activity for Weight Management

 A pedometer allows you to measure how many steps you take daily.
 With a pedometer you can incorporate walking activities into your daily life and keep a record of how far you walk.
 Set new goals to increase the amount of steps you take each day.
 Pedometers are now readily available and quite inexpensive.
 They can help you guide and evaluate your exercise activities.

 Walking strengthens the large leg muscles, including the quadriceps and the gluteus muscles.
 However, it will not give you a body-building physique.
-If you want that, you will have to
+If you want that, you will have to do

-lift weights.
+weight training.
 Walking alone is not a terrific way to

 Dr. Manson hopes that more people will realize what walking has to offer.
-So, get up, lace up your sneakers, and
+So, get up, lace up your sneakers, and hit the road!

 American Heart Association